 Welcome to My Startup Gig.
-This policy explains how we handle and use your personal information in connection with your use of our website and your rights in relation to it.
+This policy explains how we handle and use your personal information in connection with your use of our website and the Top Startup Employers competition ("Competition") ("Services") and your rights in relation to the Services.
 My Startup Gig Pty Ltd (ACN 658 838 218) (“we”, “our” or “us”) is incorporated in Australia with its registered address being 2/7 Neptune St Coogee NSW 2034.

 Your privacy is important to us and we are committed to protecting your personal data and taking all reasonable steps to protect your information from misuse and to keep it secure in compliance with the Privacy Act 1988 (Cth) (together “data protection law”).

 This policy applies to our website (www.mystartupgig.com) and our social media pages (collectively, our “Sites”) and the services you can access through them.

 This policy explains why and how we will use the personal information that we have obtained from you, with whom we will share it and the rights you have in connection with the information we use.
 Please read this policy carefully.

 My Startup Gig Pty Ltd is the controller in relation to the processing activities described below.
 This means that we decide why and how your personal information is processed in connection with those activities listed.
 Please see the section at the end of this policy for our contact and legal information.

 We receive personal information about you that you give to us (e.g. contact details, survey information and written submissions), that we collect from your use of the Sites (e.g device and Site activity data) and that we obtain from other sources.
 We only collect personal information that we need and that is relevant for the purposes for which we intend to use it.